IS YOUR NEW VAN GOING TO

 Are electric vans any good?

-They are brilliant for customers who require a works vehicle that travel shorter distances, for example in and around a city.
+They are brilliant for customers who require a vehicle for work, but travel shorter distances.
+For example; when working in and around a city.

 Who makes electric vans?